hegoimanzano/ICASCM2025/06_results.md

 ![MSD](/images/MSD.png)

-In this case, the results from TRAVIS and LAMMPS do not match perfectly because the used algorithms are different.
-LAMMPS computes the MSD on-the-fly during the simulation with the displacement is always measured with respect to the initial configuration:
+In this case, the results from TRAVIS and LAMMPS **do not match perfectly**, just because the used algorithms are different.
+LAMMPS computes the MSD on-the-fly during the simulation with the displacement always measured with respect to the initial configuration:

 $$
 \mathrm{MSD}_{\text{LAMMPS}}(t) = \langle |\mathbf{r}_i(t) - \mathbf{r}_i(0)|^2 \rangle_i